LiFei121/Dial-s-Algorithm-Visualization/README.md

 - Distance array: shortest known distance to each node
 - Bucket structure: nodes organized by distance
 - Settled set: nodes with finalized shortest paths

-## Technical Details

-- **Language**: HTML5, CSS3, JavaScript (vanilla, no frameworks)
-- **Visualization**: SVG for graph rendering
-- **Compatibility**: Works in all modern browsers

-## Notes

-- The algorithm starts from node 1 by default
-- Edge weights are integers between 1 and 20
-- The maximum number of nodes is 15
-- The C parameter (maximum bucket index) is calculated dynamically based on the graph